bcgov/data-publication/pages/dsg_bcdc.md

 ---
 layout: default
-title: BC Data Catalogue
+title: Data Standards and Guidelines
 nav_order: 23
-parent: Data Standards and Guidelines
+parent: BC Data Catalogue
 has_children: true
 has_toc: false
 ---

-# BC DATA CATALOGUE
+# BC DATA CATALOGUE - DATA STANDARDS AND GUIDELINES

 The pages in this section provide information on the standards and guidelines for the BC Data Catalogue (BCDC).

-[RETURN TO DATA PUBLICATION > DATA STANDARDS AND GUIDELINES][1]

-[1]: ./dsg.md